 1/4 cup/60 milliliters sugar

 1 tablespoon/15 milliliters loose black tea or 2 teabags

 - Mix water and sugar and bring to a boil in a small cooking pot.

 - Turn off the heat; add tea, cover, and steep about 15 minutes.

 - Strain the tea into a glass container.
 It's best to use something wide; kombucha needs adequate surface area and works best if the diameter of the container is greater than the depth of the liquid.
 Allow the tea to cool to body temperature.

-- Add the mature acidic kombucha. when you obtain a culture, it will be stored in this liquid.
+- Add the mature acidic kombucha.
+When you obtain a culture, store it in this liquid.
 Save a portion of the subsequent batches for this purpose.